In a nutshell

 - The deed of variation needs to state that the tax position of the deceased person's estate will be affected

 If you would like financial advice, please contact your financial adviser.
-If you don't have a financial adviser you can find one at unbiased.co.uk
+If you don't have a financial adviser you can find one at unbiased.co.uk.
+An adviser will make a charge for this.

 What about tax?